MeghnaUrs/Web-based-Sign-Language-Classifier/README.md

   <img width="1000" height="300" src="https://user-images.githubusercontent.com/43301609/86103828-1a63af00-ba72-11ea-9ce8-a50856353bc3.png">
 </p>

 &nbsp;&nbsp;&nbsp;Once trained the Pytorch model is integrated with the Flask based web App.
 Predictions and their time stamp are stored every 15 seconds on cloud-based Mongo DB server.
-The front-end of the web app has been developed using bootstrap theme “Simply Me” borrowed from W3 schools(Link).
+The front-end of the web app has been developed using bootstrap theme “Simply Me” borrowed from <a href="https://www.w3schools.com/bootstrap/bootstrap_theme_me.asp">W3 schools<a>.
 Images used in this project were downloaded from Google Search Engine.

 Note: Due to the limitation in the diversity of the training data, the model works best with a clean background.